ethiffeault/eti/README.md

   #define ETI_CONFIG_HEADER 1 in <eti/eti.h> and create "eti_config.h" with your configurations.

-list of available config #define can be found  at beginning of <eti/eti.h> (see comment for documentation)
+list of available config #define can be found  at beginning of <eti/eti.h> (see comments)

 # UnitTests